Skip to content

 For the original `ds`, it would be a function of `time`, `lat` and `lon`.

-This is inspired from a
+This is inspired by a

 [stack overflow post](https://stackoverflow.com/questions/72179103/xarray-select-the-data-at-specific-x-and-y-coordinates).